Idbury: Social history

 Idbury had a Church of England school from 1845 until 1966.
 The building is now a private house.
 The engineer Sir Benjamin Baker, noted for his work on the Forth Bridge, London Victoria station and the first Aswan Dam, is buried in the churchyard.

 The Countryman

 J. W. Robertson Scott moved to Idbury Manor in 1922 and founded The Countryman magazine there in 1927.
 In 1924 the novelist Sylvia Townsend Warner rented a cottage in Idbury from Robertson Scott.
 In 1934 the Canadian poet Frank Prewett moved to Idbury where he briefly worked as assistant editor of The Countryman.
 In 1949 Robertson Scott retired and the magazine moved to Burford, Oxfordshire.
 Apart from a short period in a London office, the magazine remained at Burford until 2003, when publication moved to Broughton Hall, North Yorkshire.

+Notable people

+Idbury is the home of psychologist and psychotherapist Oliver James.